-- 1. Open the pop-up drive operations menu, highlight Prepare for Removal, and press Enter. - 2.
-Highlight Go and press Enter. - A warning message appears. - 3.
-Highlight Confirm and press the spacebar to confirm the operation. - 4.
-Highlight Yes and press Enter. - A message appears indicating that the action has been completed. - Highlight Yes and press Enter to return to the previous dialog.
+- 1. Open the popup drive operations menu, highlight Prepare for Removal, and press Enter. - 2.
+Highlight Go and press Enter.

+A warning message appears.

+- 3. Highlight Confirm and press the spacebar to confirm the operation. - 4.
+Highlight Yes and press Enter.

+5. Highlight Yes and press Enter to return to the previous dialog.
 The drive is removed.

-5.8.1.16 Making a JBOD
+5.8.1.16 Making a JBOD Drive

-If your system is in JBOD personality mode, and if you have not created any JBODs so far, the Make JBOD appears as an option when you navigate to the Select operation> section.
+If your system is in JBOD personality mode, and if you have not created any JBODs so far, the Make JBOD appears s as an option when you navigate to the <Select operation> section.
 Perform the following steps.

-1. On the pop-up drive operations menu, highlight Make JBOD and press Enter.
+1. On the popup drive operations menu, highlight Make JBOD and press Enter.

-Figure 127 Make JBOD
+Figure 125 Make JBOD